gersonfoks/towards-efficient-bayes-risk-decoding/README.md

 # Towards Efficient bayes risk decoding

-This project contains the code for "Towards Efficient Bayes Risk Decoding".
+This project contains the code for  the thesis "Towards Efficient Bayes Risk Decoding".

-To reduce the cost of reproducibilty
-The models and data used can be found at:
-...
+**Important**:
+Due to time limitations the code is not well documented.
+If there are any questions, don't hesitate to contact me.

 If you want to reproduce from scratch, follow these steps: